andreaiacono/andreaiacono.github.io/tesi/thesis.md

 artificial life simulations: according to its author, who embraces the philosophy of strong artificial life, his organisms do not just want to simulate a life form, but they themselves are a life form.
-As is easy to expect, Ray\'s provocative statements aroused many objections.
+As is easy to expect, Ray's provocative statements aroused many objections.
 Why should an entity that is not subject to the laws of carbon compound chemistry not be considered living?
-Why can\'t silicon compound chemistry give rise to life while carbon compound chemistry can?
+Why can't silicon compound chemistry give rise to life while carbon compound chemistry can?
 Often in objections to this type of question, one fails to distinguish well between the meaning of life, consciousness, and self-consciousness: concepts enormously distant from each other.

-### []{#anchor-26}2.5.3 LEE
+### LEE

 The objective of LEE (Latent Energy Environments) is to relate the physics of an artificial environment with the behavior of organisms that inhabit it.
-LEE\'s environment is a two-dimensional torus on whose surface \"atoms\" of different types (A,B,C\...) are distributed.
-Some
-\"atoms\" can be combined with each other in pairs by organisms to obtain energy as in a chemical reaction.
+LEE's environment is a two-dimensional torus on whose surface "atoms" of different types (A,B,C\...) are distributed.
+Some "atoms" can be combined with each other in pairs by organisms to obtain energy as in a chemical reaction.
 Energy is latent in the system and becomes actually usable only if manipulated by organisms.
 The energy released by a reaction can be positive or negative, and chemical byproducts can be used in turn.
-The structure of organisms that perform these reactions is simple: they have a \"mouth\" in which they can put one \"atom\" at a time and they have contact and environment sensors;
+The structure of organisms that perform these reactions is simple: they have a "mouth" in which they can put one "atom" at a time and they have contact and environment sensors;
-contact sensors are capable of indicating the presence or absence of an
-\"atom\" in the immediate vicinity; environment sensors, on the other hand, sense the average density of \"atoms\" in various directions.
+contact sensors are capable of indicating the presence or absence of an "atom" in the immediate vicinity; environment sensors, on the other hand, sense the average density of "atoms" in various directions.
-Environment sensors serve to guide an organism toward the area with
-\"atoms,\" while contact sensors serve when, once arrived in that area, one wants to approach an \"atom.\" In addition to these sensors, there is an internal one that serves to detect the type of \"atom\" that one has in the \"mouth.\" These organisms also have a set of \"motors\" that allow them to move forward and turn.
+Environment sensors serve to guide an organism toward the area with "atoms," while contact sensors serve when, once arrived in that area, one wants to approach an "atom."
+In addition to these sensors, there is an internal one that serves to detect the type of "atom" that one has in the "mouth."
+These organisms also have a set of "motors" that allow them to move forward and turn.
 Their brain is formed by a feed-forward type neural network, with error backpropagation.
 The job of the neural network is to coordinate the interaction between the sensory and motor apparatus.
-When an organism encounters an atom, it can combine it with the one it has in its \"mouth\" and obtain a chemical reaction that provides energy that is acquired by the organism to allow it to move.
+When an organism encounters an atom, it can combine it with the one it has in its "mouth" and obtain a chemical reaction that provides energy that is acquired by the organism to allow it to move.